M1 (Johannesburg): Route

-The M1 officially starts at the M68 (Columbine Avenue) Interchange in Southgate, Johannesburg South, just east of the Southgate Shopping Centre.
-South of this interchange, it is designated as the R82 towards Walkerville.
-The M1 begins by heading northwards from the M68 off-ramp to reach the Uncle Charlie's Interchange with the N12 Highway (Southern Bypass) in Ridgeway (west southbound interchange only).
+The M1 officially starts at the M68 (Columbine Avenue) Interchange in Southgate, Johannesburg South, just east of the Southgate Shopping Centre and west of Mondeor.
+South of this interchange, it is designated as the R82 towards Walkerville and Vereeniging.
+The M1 begins by heading northwards from the M68 off-ramp to reach the Uncle Charlie's Interchange with the N12 highway (Southern Bypass) in Ridgeway (west southbound interchange only).

 It continues north-east towards the city centre as a freeway, passing Ormonde and Booysens, and meets the M2 highway (Francis Oberholzer Freeway) at the Crown Interchange (which is immediately south-west of the Johannesburg CBD).
 The M1 then proceeds north-north-east through the leafy northern suburbs of Johannesburg such as Parktown, and the industrial area separating Sandton and Alexandra.

 The M1's northern terminus is at the Buccleuch Interchange, where it meets with the N1 (Western Bypass) and the N3 (Eastern Bypass) highways of Johannesburg and becomes the Ben Schoeman Highway (N1) to Pretoria.